Drive new growth with platforms & ecosystems

 What do we mean with “building a platform”?

-It’s not always easy to see clearly in those concepts that are all misused and mixed up : is a platform an application?
+It is not always easy to find your way around the world of platforms: Is a platform an application?
 Is it a marketplace?
-What is the difference between platform and ecosystem?
+What is the difference between a platform and an ecosystem?

-We look at platforms as a new enterprise model that orchestrates value flows, connects offer and demand within an ecosystem ; the technology is an enabler, a tool making those connections possible.
+We approach platforms as a new business model that orchestrates value flows, that connects supply and demand within an ecosystem.

-As a result, we think that building a platform = building a new type of company, with very specific differences to the usual (linear) models that we know.
-So we build the tech, but not only : we build a new venture, with it’s own governance, operations, sales & marketing, legal & financial stakes, go-to-market, trust framework, branding, human resources, network effects, etc.
+Therefore, we believe that building a platform = building a new type of business, with very specific differences from the traditional (linear) models we know.
+So it will need technology, but not only : your platform will also need its own strategy, governance, operations, sales and marketing, legal and financial issues, go-to-market, trust framework, brand, human resources, network effects, checkpoints, ecosystem,… etc.

 Common misconceptions about digital plaforms